I want to tell you about a pharmaceutical sales representative I observed last month.

 I need to be specific here, because specificity is what separates consulting theatre from actual execution.

-We built a platform called SNIPER™ (Sales Navigation Intelligence Platform Enabling Results).
-It ingests 12 to 24 months of transaction data, applies pattern recognition algorithms, and outputs prescriptive actions.
+We built a platform called SNIPER (Sales Navigation Intelligence Platform Enabling Results).
+It ingests 12 to 24 months of transaction data, applies pattern recognition, and outputs prescriptive actions.

-Most importantly, SNIPER™ reveals where revenue hides and where it leaks.
-In one recent engagement, we identified R47 million in annual revenue that was being lost through coverage gaps.
-The client’s best regional manager had no idea it was happening.
+Most importantly, it reveals where revenue hides and where it leaks.
+In one client engagement, we identified substantial annual revenue being lost through coverage gaps that the client’s best regional manager had no idea was happening.

-When a Conductor rep opens Her-Zone™, she doesn’t see a map.
+When a Conductor rep opens Her-Zone, she does not see a map.
 She sees opportunity density.
 She sees travel optimisation.
 She sees where competitors win by default because nobody bothered to show up.

-The rep doesn’t analyse data.
+The rep does not analyse data.
 The rep receives insights.
 The rep acts.

-We don’t make bad reps good.
+We do not make bad reps good.
 We make the system fair.

 The 2030 Representative in Practice